marc-dantas/lyon/markdown_docs/index.md

       + lyon.json (file)
 - To run a single command, type `lyon -c <value>` or `lyon --command <value>`.

+### Lyon Versions
+Lyon versions start at 1.0.
+There are three "version tags": `DEV` to indicate that it is an unreleased version, `FINAL` to indicate that it is a released version, and `OTHER` to indicate that it is just an idea or minor version.

 ### Condition Expressions
 - Condition Expressions are used to check a test
 - To use this, use the `iowrt` command to write a expression